How we work with biogas

 Livestock manure is one of the sources used for producing biogas.
 First and foremost, this is because we have a lot of it - but also because agriculture today is an important part of the transition to a greener world.

 Once the livestock manure has been processed at the biogas plant and the green biogas has been extracted, a residual product in the form of degassed organic fertiliser remains.
 The organic fertiliser is returned to the farmers who can use it as green fertilizer for the fields.
 Given that the organic fertiliser has now been degassed, it contains much less methane and phosphorus, which is beneficial for agriculture, the environment and nature.
+The fertilizer value in digestate is better than in raw manure/waste, because the nutrients are more available to plants after digestion, and the high process temperature is lethal to bacteria causing diseases like salmonella.
+A final key benefit for everyone is that digestate is significantly less smelly than untreated manure and landfills.

 Citizens also contribute